-Giorgio has strong roots in Kefalonia, his family’s name is registered in one of the oldest documents dating from 1262.
+George has strong roots in Kefalonia, his family’s name is registered in one of the oldest documents dating from 1262.
+Married to Irene, they have to boys, Alex and Philip.
 His mother is a professional licensed guide for the National Tourist Organisation and has also written four books about the island of Kefalonia.
 His uncle owns the vineyards which produce the famous Mavrodaphni wine for the “Markantonatos” and “Gentilini” wine companies.
 He has been involved in adventure sports and activities since the age of 15 when he started walking, caving and learning about the historical background of Kefalonia.
 He became a volunteer with the fire service at the age of 16, which later lead to a full time position as a driver (fifth degree professional driver)- firefighter, for 6 years.
 He trained in the army with the Special Forces (1998-2000) in the “Mountain assault units”,where he was also a medic.
 After his army training he trained and became an expert in mountaineering, rock-climbing 7b- and ice-climbing 4+, 5 and as part of his training, he travelled throughout Greece to places such as Meteora, Mount Olympus and in Europe (La Grave, Fournel, Val d’aosta) to perfect his sport.
 He is an accomplished diver and is responsible for the department of diving at the sailing club of Kefalonia.
 Also worked as a diver at the reconstruction of the historical bridge of Argostoli.
 In 2005 he designed the new footpath system for Ainos Mountain’s national park, these paths were opened to the public in 2011.
 He has attended and completed various training courses and seminars based around his profession including areas such as the protection of yourself and the safety of others.
 As a kayaker he is an ISKGA coastal and BCU 4* sea kayaking guide (trained by Sea Kayaking Cornwall).
-In October 2013, he crossed the Adriatic sea, paddling 700 nm from Kefalonia to Venice in 34 days.
+In October 2013, he crossed the Adriatic sea, paddling 700 nm from Kefalonia to Venice in 34 days, and in 2018, he paddled from Kefalonia to Istanbul around the Eagean sea, in 2 months.
 He also undertakes rope access projects which involve accessing places in which the usual means of ladders or scaffolding can not be used and ropes are needed, usually very tall, deep or narrow places.
 He turned his numerable skills into a business in 2008.

 With a mixture of genes from Kefalonia , Crete, England and Italy , Irene also has a quite mix of achievements and ambitions.
 Her family has been in Tourism since the 70’s with Travel Agencies in Athens and Kefalonia, and her parents own Panem Tours Travel Agency which has been operating in Kefalonia since 1980.She and her brother are now guiding Panem Tours into new activities.
 She studied Business Management in Athens, and worked in London for 6 years, in the PR Depratment of “The Berkeley” 5* hotel in Knightsbridge.
 Apart from her passion for ballet, in which she achieved certificates from the Royal Ballet School of London she still has many gold medals in swimming and sailling.
 Commited to both her family and businesses , she equally devides her time between her two loves.
 She is married to George Potamianos, and they have two boys, Alexandros and Philipos.